All smiles as Britain's William and Kate meet Pakistan PM Khan - Journal du Cameroun

 Pakistani media simultaneously aired archive images of Diana with Khan — then a World Cup-winning cricketer who had just launched his political career — during her own visits to Pakistan more than 20 years ago.

+During the meeting with the royals, Khan recalled “the love and affection among the people of Pakistan for Princess Diana” thanks to her support for charitable causes, according to a statement released by his office.

-Kate wore a traditional Pakistani dress in vibrant green and white with a dark green dupatta, or long scarf, draped over her shoulder — a change from earlier in the day, when she wore a royal blue shalwar kameez, traditional Pakistani long shirt with trousers.
+Kate wore a traditional Pakistani dress in vibrant green and white with a dark green dupatta, or long scarf, draped over her shoulder — a change from earlier in the day when she was dressed in a royal blue shalwar kameez, the traditional Pakistani long shirt with trousers.

 But the Duke opted for Western attire again — a dark suit and tie.

-The couple were due to lunch with Khan before he heads to Saudi Arabia later Tuesday, where he is expected to continue his mission to help defuse tensions in the Gulf by facilitating talks between Riyadh and Tehran.
+The couple lunched with Khan before he headed to Saudi Arabia Tuesday afternoon, where he is expected to continue his mission to help defuse tensions in the Gulf by facilitating talks between Riyadh and Tehran.

 It came after a busy morning for Kate and William, the first British royals to come to Pakistan since William’s father Charles visited with his wife Camilla in 2006.